 - Do you use Meta and Title tags?

-- Is your site mobile friendly?
-(This is becoming more important in 2019)
+- Is your website mobile friendly?

 - Do you have an online identity?

 - Can you get more backlinks through guest posting?

 - Did you tailor your content for your region and local dialect?
 Perhaps you are ready for a multilingual site to cater to more language groups.